Gardendale Divorce Attorney & Divorce Lawyers

 Call us today at (205) 201-1789

 One of the simplest ways of getting a divorce without entering into extensive litigation is to opt for an uncontested divorce in Gardendale.
-Our Gardendale divorce lawyers can help you whether it is an uncontested or contested divorce.
+Our Gardendale divorce lawyers can help you whether it is an uncontested or contested divorce but a contested divorce is much more expensive and time consuming.
 An uncontested divorce is available to couples who have no conflicts about their marital issues, such as visitation rights, assets and other things in kind.
-You and your spouse must be in total agreement on all issues to opt for an uncontested divorce in Gardendale or Fultondale.
+You and your spouse must be in total agreement on all issues to opt for an uncontested divorce in Gardendale.

 Our Gardendale divorce lawyers are currently charging a low flat fee for an uncontested divorce throughout Jefferson County, Alabama.
 Alternatively, should you and your spouse not be in agreement on all issues, we can also help guide you via filing a contested divorce.
 It is important to note that with a contested divorce, there are still issues to resolve and a longer process ahead, which means there will be higher attorney fees incurred.
 Whichever filing is right for you, if you both reside in Gardendale or Fultondale, your divorce will likely be filed within Jefferson County, Alabama.

-- $290 for an uncontested divorce with no minor children.
+- $390 for a simple uncontested divorce with no minor children.

-- $390 for an uncontested divorce with minor children.
+- $490 for a simple uncontested divorce with minor children.

 For cheap divorces in Gardendale, all marital issues such as custody, child support, and division of property should be worked out between you two already.
 If you think you are ready to begin, we’ll start you off with a questionnaire to be filled out online on the divorce questionnaire page.
 In-office meetings are normally not necessary and there should be no hearings required since the parties would have agreed to everything.
 This process gives us the ability to offer such discounted fees no matter where you live in Alabama.